The Loud and the Soft Speakers

 Donations welcome, free entry.

-Programmed to coincide with Exploding Collage, artist Heather Ross presents The Loud and the Soft Speakers, a contemporary iteration of a performance work - The Silence Poem or Leise - by the avant-garde German artist, Kurt Schwitters.
+Programmed to coincide with Exploding Collage (which exhibited at Hatton Gallery September 2018 - January 2019) artist Heather Ross presents The Loud and the Soft Speakers, a contemporary iteration of a performance work - The Silence Poem or Leise - by the avant-garde German artist, Kurt Schwitters.

 Taking the form of an immersive two channel video, Ross’ work examines The Silence Poem as a work of creation and destruction, which Schwitters repeated across multiple sites, incorporating newfound material and environmental influences to generate something new each time.
 Notably, Schwitters performed and developed The Silence Poem in English whilst interned in the Hutchinson Camp on the Isle of Man during World War II.